 For purposes of the California Consumer Privacy Act of 2018 (“CCPA”), this means we are acting as a “Service Provider” on behalf of our policyholders and do not have any direct obligations as a “Business” under the CCPA in relation to Insurance Information.
 As a result, injured workers and other policy holder employees wishing to exercise any rights under the CCPA in relation to Insurance Information should direct requests to their employer who holds a policy with us.
-Although the rights of injured workers and other employees may be limited under the CCPA due to an exception applicable to personnel, the relevant policy holder will determine the extent to which the CCPA and its associated consumer rights may apply to Insurance Information.
+Although the rights of injured workers and other employees may be limited under the CCPA due to certain exceptions, the relevant policy holder will determine the extent to which the CCPA and its associated consumer rights may apply to Insurance Information.
 We recommend that all policyholders discuss their legal obligations under the CCPA with counsel to determine their responsibilities in relation to Insurance Information.

 Personal Information We Collect

 The types of Personal Information we collect depends on the products and services requested and may include the following: